shubu000/sinatra-challenge/README.md

 ===================================
 There are two ways of doing this

-1- Via Console
+##1- Via Console

+**Prerequisites**
 To deploy this application on the server, you need:

 AWS account

+**Steps**
-I used Amazon elastic bean stalk as a way to deploy the code to the cloud.
+1   I used Amazon elastic bean stalk as a way to deploy the code to the cloud.

-I logged into the console and selected elastic beanstalk
+2   I logged into the console and selected elastic beanstalk

-I simply created a new application, gave it a name
+3   I simply created a new application, gave it a name

-After this I created the environment via the wizard, I named the fields and uploaded a zip from my github.
+4   After this I created the environment via the wizard, I named the fields and uploaded a zip from my github.

 After this beanstalk will create the environment.

-So if you want to repeat this, click on the download button to get the zip.
+To get the zip, click on the download button to get the zip.

+**Finished result**
 The working example is at http://13.236.19.152/
 I have uploaded the beanstalk config onto github as REASinatrastable.cfg.yml